 You can use a fax server to configure fax devices to enable the users in your network to send and receive faxes.
-On a computer running Windows Server 2008, you must install the Fax Server role, available from Server Manager, to create a fax server and install Fax Service Manager and the Fax service.
+To create a fax server and install Fax Service Manager, the fax printer, and the Fax service, you must install the Fax Server role on a computer running on a computer running Windows Server 2008 or Windows Server 2008 R2.
+The Fax Server role is available from Server Manager.

 Once you have created a fax server, you can use Fax Service Manager to do the following:

-Fax users can then send, receive, and manage faxes by using a network fax device managed by the fax server.
+Fax users can then send, receive, and manage their faxes by using a fax device managed by the fax server.

 Fax Server role.
-You must install the Fax Server role from Server Manager to create a fax server, install Fax Service Manager, and install the Fax service.
+To create a fax server, you must install the Fax Server role from Server Manager.
+This installs Fax Service Manager, Windows Fax and Scan, the Fax printer, and the Fax service.
 For instructions, see Install the Fax Server Role.

 Once you install the Fax Server role, you can access a role page in Server Manager that provides a single point from which you can view fax events, view status information for the Fax service, and access resources and additional information for fax servers.
 To access this page, in Server Manager, click Roles, and then click Fax Server.
 The role page appears in the right pane.